jeromeetienne/resume-alexandra.md/README.md

-# resume-alexandra.md
+* contains a resume specific to devrel position
-alexandra resume in markdown
+* in markdown format